dmrafanan/News-Article/README.md

 Used newsapi.org as the article source\
 UserDefaults to save Dark mode preference\
 WKWebView to show the articles\
-API request to http://newsapi.org/ to get the news articles
+API request to http://newsapi.org/ to get the news articles\
+Started 2020